 You will also write your own test clients for both the List and BigInteger ADTs.
 As usual, these files are your scratch work, showing the tests you performed in building the two modules.
-Additional test clients will be posted on the webpage as (weak) tests of the two ADTs.
+Additional test clients are be posted on the webpage as (weak) tests of the two ADTs.
 These files are for your edification only and are not to be submitted.
 You will submit the following 9 files in all.

-Arithmetic.cpp Top level client for the project, described above, written by you BigInteger.cpp BigInteger implementation file, written by you BigInteger.h BigInteger header file, provided, do not alter BigIntegerTest.cpp Test suite for the BigInteger ADT, written by you List.cpp List implementation file, written by you in pa5 List.h List header file, provided in pa5, altered slightly by you ListTest.cpp Test suite for the List ADT, written by you Makefile Included in Examples/pa6, alter as you see fit README.md Content listing of the project
+Top level client for the project, described above, written by you BigInteger implementation file, written by you BigInteger header file, provided, do not alter Test suite for the BigInteger ADT, written by you List implementation file, if necessary alter from pa4 List header file, provided, do not alter Test suite for the List ADT, written by you Included in Examples/pa6, alter as you see fit Content listing of the project